-Every betting guide will mention William Hill at some point, as this is one of the UK’s best known bookmakers.
-And because of this, you can be fairly sure that William Hill will be looking to safeguard their great reputation by offering you some respectable odds on draw no bet options.
+Every betting guide will mention William Hill at some point, as this is one of the UK’s best-known bookmakers.
+And because of this, you can be reasonably sure that William Hill will be looking to safeguard their excellent reputation by offering you some respectable odds on draw no bet options.

-Whilst they might not be as competitive as some of the newer sportsbooks out there, it’s nice to wager with a company who have earned a strong reputation for offering punters fair odds.
+While they might not be as competitive as some of the newer sportsbooks out there, it’s nice to wager with a company who has earned a strong reputation for offering punters fair odds.

 So if in doubt with your draw no bet wagering, be sure to check into William Hill to see what they are offering you on this dependable betting strategy.